 In order thus to situate modern science within at least one continuous tradition, we turn hermeneutically towards one of the most ancient traditions of science, China.
 Here is helpful to consider Xi Fu’s Space and Place to see how Western Science has neglected Place in its analysis of Space.

-Strictly speaking, within Chinese Cosmological Algebra of 4-variables (\mu, X,Y,Z), this first variable of primary Unknowing, is represented by X, or Tiān (天), for ‘sky’ as that which conditions the arc of the sky, i.e. “the heavens” or the space of our temporal dwelling ‘in the earth.’
-X=SgrA is the closest supermassive blackhole and the most relevant primary unknown for our contextualized solar system since it structures the Milky Way Galaxy and thus the space-time within which our solar system is embedded.
+Strictly speaking, within Chinese Cosmological Algebra of 4-variables (, X,Y,Z), this first variable of primary Unknowing, is represented by , or Tiān (天), for ‘sky’ as that which conditions the arc of the sky, i.e. “the heavens” or the space of our temporal dwelling ‘in the earth.’ is the closest supermassive blackhole and the most relevant primary unknown for our contextualized solar system since it structures the Milky Way Galaxy and thus the space-time within which our solar system is embedded.
 In the galactic ecosystem, blackholes interact with distant neighbors and signals as cosmic rays can come from other galaxies to the Earth.
-It can be said thus that all unknowns (x) of our galaxy are within the (great) unknown (X) of SgrA, as thus x \in X or x \mathcal{A} X for the negative aspectual (\mathcal{A}) relationship “x is an aspect of X.” These are relevant, and most general (i.e. near-universal) invariants to our existence of observation.
+It can be said thus that all unknowns () of our galaxy are within the (great) unknown () of , as thus or for the negative aspectual () relationship “x is an aspect of X.” These are relevant, and most general (i.e. near-universal) invariants to our existence of observation.
 They are the relative absolutes of, from, and for science.
 Within more practical scientific judgments from a cosmological perspective, the relevant aspects of variable unknowns are the planets within our solar system as conditioning the solar life of Earth.
 The Earthly unknowns are the second variable Y, or Di (地) for “earth.”
 They are the unknowns that condition the Earth, or life, as determining the changes in climate through their cyclical dynamics.
 Finally, the last unknown of conditionals, Z, refers to people, Ren (人) for ‘men,’ as what conditions their actions.
 X is the macro unknown (conditionality) of the gravity of ‘the heavens,’ Y the meso unknown of biological life in and on Earth, and Z the micro unknown of psychology as quantum phenomena.
 These unknowns are the subjective conditions of observation.
-Finally, the 4th variable is the “object”, or Wu (物), \mu of measurement.
-This last quality is the only real value in the sense of an objective measurement of reality, while the others are imaginary in the sense that their real values aren’t known, and can’t be within the reference of observation since they are its own conditions of measurement within the heavens, the earth, and the person.
+Finally, the 4th variable is the “object”, or Wu (物), of measurement.
+This last quality is the only value in the sense of an objective measurement of reality, while the others are imaginary in the sense that their real values aren’t known, and can’t be within the reference of observation since they are its own conditions of measurement within the heavens, the earth, and the person.

 References